FoxDoesLinux/FoxDoesLinux/README.md

-hello.
+Hello!
-i like making useful (sometimes convoluted) tools for linux!
+I like making useful (sometimes convoluted) tools for linux!
+And sometimes other stuff.